 Historical records or imagery are good sources of information in determining if a reach is artificial or natural.
 However, these sources of data may not always be available.
-In some cases, the artificial status of a channel may be determined by investigating the landscape in a GIS and examining the shape of the stream network (Figure 27).
-Artificial channels typically have straight contours and angular rather than meandering turns.
-They lack connections to natural headwaters, and it may be difficult to determine surface areas that could potentially contribute runoff.
+In some cases, the artificial status of a channel may be determined by investigating the landscape in a GIS and examining the shape of the stream network (Figure 29).
+Natural channels are typically found within stream networks that exhibit dendritic patterns, in which numerous tributaries coalesce into a single stream.
+The direction of flow can be inferred network topology alone.
+Modified but historically natural channels may have straight contours and angular rather than meandering turns, but will often have stream networks with typical dendritic patterns.
+Constructed channels will also have straight contours and angular turns, and also lack typical dendritic stream networks.
+They lack obvious connections to natural headwaters, and it may be difficult to determine surface areas that could potentially contribute runoff, nor can the direction of flow be determined by examining the network topology.